illinois-cs241/coursebook/CONTRIBUTING.md

 ```

 For those of you unfamiliar to latex, feel free to peruse one of the many online resources.
 For a scenic tour, I recommend <https://learnxinyminutes.com/docs/latex/>

+### Optional Build dependecies

+If you'd like the project to automatically recompile as you make changes, run `./rebuilder.sh` instead.
+You need inotify tools.

+* inotify-tools (`sudo apt install inotify-tools` on recent debian/ubuntu distros)

+By default, `./rebuilder.sh` will create a new file in `/tmp/` and will re-use it every time it is ran for logging purposes.
+If a command line argument is specified, `./rebuilder.sh` will treat the argument as a path and will use that as its logging file instead.

 # Your First Contribution